 - Unless you have your own transport, do not leave too late in the evening.
 It’s almost impossible to get a Grab/taxi in the area after dark.

 I had never intentionally played with mud, so I wasn’t really sure what to expect.
 I guess I was expecting the mud to be smelly and clumpy, with chunks of dirt and debris sticking to my skin.
 But what came out of the tap was actually very clean, smooth and creamy in texture.
 And it only had a very faint earthy smell.
-If not for the color, I wouldn’t have thought it was mud.
+If not for the color, I wouldn’t have thought of it as mud.

 Being (partially) submerged in the velvety substance was a strange, relaxing feeling because of its density.
 It made me feel light.
 As for how my skin felt afterwards, there wasn’t any noticeable change.

-I also like the fact that there were not too many people, so I could have the tub to myself — for the most part of it, at least (halfway through my mud bath, a group of loud Chinese tourists came out of nowhere and invaded my tub without so much as a hello).
+I like the fact that there were not too many people, so I could have the tub to myself — for the most part of it, at least (halfway through my mud bath, a group of loud Chinese tourists came out of nowhere and invaded my tub without so much as a hello).

 I started my session at 4 p.m., lost track of time in the jacuzzis, and finished at almost 7.